microsoft/MixedReality-WebRTC/docs/manual/unity/helloworld-unity-localvideo.md

 The video capture properties configure how the component accesses the webcam and captures video frames from it, independently of WebRTC.

-- The **Capture format** combobox, which corresponds to the [`WebcamSource.FormatMode`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource.FormatMode) property, allows switching between two different modes to control how the _video capture format_ (resolution and framerate, essentially) is choosen:
+- The **Capture format** combobox, which corresponds to the [`WebcamSource.FormatMode`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource.FormatMode) property, allows switching between two different modes to control how the _video capture format_ (resolution and framerate, essentially) is chosen:

   - In **Automatic** mode, the best video capture format is automatically selected.